-The NM Board of Pharmacy (BOP) is administratively attached to the Regulation and Licensing Department (RLD) when preparing this Fiscal Impact Response the RLD contacted the BOP to obtain the BOP's input.
-The BOP expects a direct fiscal impact related to the rulemaking process (meetings to develop and draft proposed rule language, filing notices, conducting hearings, etc.) of approximately \$5,000, and additional expenditures of approximately \$60,000 to modify the online licensing system for controlled substance registration capabilities for the new custodial facility subtype.
-Additionally, \$5,000 is anticipated for staff efforts related to licensing database modification, testing, and implementation.
+The NM Board of Pharmacy (BOP) is administratively attached to the Regulation and Licensing Department (RLD).
+In preparing this Fiscal Impact Report the RLD contacted the BOP for its feedback.
+The BOP expects a direct fiscal impact related to the rulemaking process (meetings to develop and draft proposed rule language, filing notices, conducting hearings, etc.) of approximately Five Thousand Dollars (\$5,000.00), and additional expenditures of approximately Sixty Thousand Dollars (\$60,000.00) to modify the online licensing system for controlled substance registration capabilities for the new custodial facility subtype.
+Additionally, Five Thousand Dollars (\$5,000.00) is anticipated for staff efforts related to licensing database modification, testing, and implementation.